Lmr1499/chatAppImplementation/README.md

 4. Start the server by running `npm start` in the server directory.
 5. Start the client by running `npm start` in the client directory.
 6. Access the chat app in your browser at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).